Note to CPSC 432 students:

 :help at the ghci command prompt for more instructions on how to use it.

-Note: On MacOS X, you will have to use the “EnableGUI trick” to run GUI programs for Euterpea, as follows: First compile
+You will have to use the “EnableGUI trick” to run GUI programs in GHCi for Euterpea.
+First, compile

 EnableGUI.hs to binary from the